cduvallet/microbiomeHD/README.md

 may not work this way.
 If you have Anaconda, you can manually install feather first by typing `conda install feather-format -c conda-forge` and then re-run the `pip install` command.

+Also note that these scripts were all written for python2.
+I don't think there should be any backward-incompatible portions, so python3 **might** work, but no promises.

 You also need to install the NCBI EDirect command line tools for making the tree.
 Instructions on how to do that are on the NCBI